 Every now and then, a bike comes along that captures the state of the neo-custom scene right at this moment in time.
 This is one of those bikes, from the Virginia-based workshop Motohangar.
 It’s not a big-budget build and it’s not a fire-breathing monster, but it’s exactly the kind of bike that is attracting legions of younger riders back into the motorcycling scene.

 The starting point was a 1979 Yamaha SR500, a long-time staple of the Japanese custom scene.
 Old SRs are increasingly popular in the US, and good examples are affordable.
-(Yamaha has noticed this, apparently, and may export the latest SR400 to the States.)

 “This wasn’t a commissioned build,” says Motohangar’s Pat Jones.
 “The bike’s more for our own personal use, and to showcase our design aesthetic.”
 It’s an attractive aesthetic: bare metal bodywork, a hand-made leather seat and a low-profile tail unit.